 From 1995 – 2013 he was the head of the R&D laboratory of the Animal Health Service (GD) in the Netherlands.
 His current position in GD Animal Health is virologist/senior scientist.
 Together with a colleague, he is also responsible for the state-of-the-art performance of all routine molecular and virological tests in the framework of the ISO 17025 accreditation of the GD Animal Health laboratories.

-Since 2007, he has been active for 25% of his time as an FAO/EuFMD consultant for FMD in many countries (for example Botswana, South Africa, Egypt, Libya, Palestine, Kenya, Ghana, Tanzania, Ethiopia, Iran, Myanmar, Indonesia).
-His main focus is FMD, but he also worked on Avian Influenza and other diseases and performed many training courses/missions and trouble-shooting activities for all relevant diagnostic methods, facilitated network meetings, and was involved in quality management systems and ISO 17025 accreditation.
+Since 2007, he has been active for 25% of his time as an FAO/EuFMD consultant for FMD in many countries (for example, Botswana, South Africa, Egypt, Libya, Palestine, Kenya, Ghana, Tanzania, Ethiopia, Iran, Myanmar, Indonesia).
+His main focus is FMD, but he also worked on Avian Influenza and other diseases, performed many training courses/missions and troubleshooting for all relevant diagnostic methods, facilitated network meetings, and was involved in quality management systems and ISO 17025 accreditation.
 He was also a trainer on several FMD real-time training courses in Turkey, Kenya, Nepal, Germany, and Uganda.